home-assistant/home-assistant.io/source/getting-started/android.markdown

 footer: true
 ---

 Home Assistant is not available on the Play Store or App Store.
-Instead, Home Assistant leverages the new W3C [manifest.json] support (https://w3c.github.io/manifest/), allowing mobile devices to add the "web app" to your homescreen as if it was native.
+Instead, Home Assistant leverages the new W3C [manifest.json](https://w3c.github.io/manifest/) support, allowing mobile devices to add the "web app" to your homescreen as if it was native.

 On Android: